msolefonte/spotify-manager/docs/index.rst

 Support
 =======
-If you have questions about spotify-manager, you can mail me to my account *'marcsole @ insomniacwolves.com'* and I will try to answer as soon as possible.
+If you any have questions about spotify-manager, you can mail me to my account *'marcsole @ insomniacwolves.com'* and I will try to answer as soon as possible.

 If you think you've found a bug, let me know at